64kramsystem/c64_asm_book_listings/README.md

 - 10.109: Interrupt-driven Tune Player (commented and with tune, but unverified)

 This book uses intentionally relative jumps (typically `CLC`+`BCC`) instead of straight `JMP`s, for relocatability purposes; the modified code listings respect this design.

+The book aim for simplicity rather than optimization, so optimizations have been applied only where they don't affect simplicity (or even improve it).

+Generally, the loop structure:

+- `LDr #0`
+- ...
+- `INr`
+- `CPr #SIZE`
+- `BNE loop`

+can be optimized to:

+- `LDr #(SIZE - 1)`
+- `DEr`
+- `BPL loop`

+Arguably, this is equally simple, although SIZE must not be greater than 128, otherwise the loop will exit after the first cycle.